esi2tekky/cleo/README.md

 # SSENSE Chatbot Prototype

-This repo contains scraping, enrichment, and chatbot logic for a conversational shopping assistant powered by SSENSE product data.
+This repo contains scraping, enrichment, and chatbot logic for a conversational shopping assistant powered by COS product data.

 ## Folder Structure
 - `scraping/`: Web scraping scripts and selectors